 It starts with something that sounds boring: paying your vendors.
 But in cannabis, paying people is genuinely hard, and almost nobody has a clean handle on it.

 So layer one is making that dead simple.
-With ShelfSpace you click once and a Check 21 payment goes to your vendor — instantly.
+With ShelfSpace you click once and a Check 21 payment is cut.
+It's in your vendor's portal the same minute — they download it and take it to the bank, or we mail it for you.
 You see it in your dashboard.
 Your vendor sees it in theirs.
-And it syncs straight into your accounting system, so your books aren't a month behind reality.
+And it syncs into QuickBooks as a bill and a bill payment, so your books aren't a month behind reality.
 A vendor texts "did that payment go out?" — you don't even have to answer.
 They can already see it in their own portal.

 That's the foundation.
 Before you can do anything smart, you have to actually know what you owe, what you've paid, and what's coming up.
 Most operators don't — not really.
 They have a stack of invoices, a bank account, and a feeling.
 Layer one turns that feeling into a clear picture.

-Layer 2 — Paying accurately and on time
+Layer 2 — Receiving and paying accurately, on time

 Cannabis is messy.
 The average dispensary works with around 30 vendors.
 Every one of them carries a range of products, most of it with a clock on it — lab results expire, product ages out.
 Keeping all those payments straight, confirming you received what the invoice says you received, and paying on schedule — that's the second layer, and it's where the money starts showing up.